rdo-infra/puppet-dlrn/README.md

 This is a list that specifies a set of symbolic links that will be created, pointing to `/home/$user/data/repos`.

 ####`release`
 This is the release name this worker will be targetting, in lower case.
-For example, 'ocata' or 'newton'.
+For example, 'stein' or 'train'.

 ####`baseurl`
 This is the base URL for the exported repositories.
 It will be used as part of the generated .repo file.
-For example, 'https://trunk.rdoproject.org/centos7-ocata'
+For example, 'https://trunk.rdoproject.org/centos7-stein'

 ####`gerrit_user`
 This is a user to run Gerrit reviews for packages after build failures.
 If set to undef (default), Gerrit reviews are disabled for this worker.